joshuajacobs2020/AWS-Comprehend-Bias-Project/Blog.md

 On average, Republicans appear to score about .2% higher positive scores and about 1.2% higher negative scores than Democrats.
 By contrast, Democrats tended to score about 2% higher neutral scores.
 This suggests that there could be a potential bias in Comprehend against Republicans; however, these differences are very small.
 It is difficult to tell whether or not these discrepancies occur through random error or through a true bias within Comprehend.
 We can may be able to better understand the relationship with political affiliation and sentiment scores if we employ linear regression.

 #### Regression Results
 Below are four regression tables for each phrase type.
-Each table contains four regression tables which take the following form:
+Each table contains four regression models which take the following form:

 (1) $NonNeutralScores_i = \beta_0 + \beta_1 Democrat_i + \beta_2 Gender_i + \varepsilon_i$